lanl-ansi/PowerWaterModels.jl/docs/src/result-data.md

 # Get the per-unit scalar used to convert back to SI units.
 base_flow = data["it"]["wm"]["base_flow"]

-# Compute the volumetric flow rate in cubic meters per second.
+# Compute the volumetric flow rate in SI units (cubic meters per second).
 base_flow * flow_per_unit

 # Compute the volumetric flow rate in liters per second.